One-shot Detail Retouching with Patch Space Neural Transformation Blending: One-shot Retouching

-\paragraph*{Training Details.} In all our experiments, we employed an MLP block consisting of three fully-connected layers and nonlinearities applied after each layer.
-The output size of the last layer is the same as the number of transformation matrices, with each output, i.e., a scalar weight, corresponding to one matrix.
-To normalize the weights, we chose the last activation function to be Softmax, while for the first two layers, we applied Leaky ReLU nonlinearity.
-All experiments used the Adam optimizer with a learning rate of $10^{-2}$, which exponentially decayed with a decay rate $0.96$.
-We used $l_1$ loss function in all our experiments.
+\textbf{Training details.} We train different mappings with the same structure, defined in Equation \ref{eq:weightedSum}, for each frequency band of the Laplacian pyramid.
+Each mapping consists of one MLP block and $K$ number of transformation matrices, which are learned jointly per frequency band from scratch for each before-after pair.
+The MLP block employed in our experiments consists of three fully-connected layers and non-linearities applied after each layer.
+The output size of the last layer is the same as the number of transformation matrices.

+To normalize the weights, we chose the last activation function to be Softmax, while for the first two layers, we apply Leaky ReLU.
+Each transformation matrix is randomly initialized with uniform distribution in the range $[0, 1]$.
+All experiments use the Adam optimizer with a learning rate of $10^{-2}$, which exponentially decays with a decay rate of $0.96$.
+We use $l_1$ loss function in all our experiments.